 Discount lawyers depend on the volume of cases, as they charge a lower rate than those who charge the industry standard rate.
 You get what you pay for, so it is important to keep that in mind.
-A Lawrenceville auto accident lawyer charging a lower rate cannot afford to devote as much time and effort to your case as one charging the standard rate.
+A Georgia auto accident lawyer charging a lower rate cannot afford to devote as much time and effort to your case as one charging the standard rate.

 Lawyers specializing in traffic accidents often face the following issues: